Policy Tracker

 LEGISLATIVE COUNSEL'S DIGEST

 SB 1181, as amended, Hurtado.
-Central Valley School Safety Coordination Pilot Program.
+Central Valley Violence Prevention, Student Pupil Wellness, and School Safety Grant Pilot Program.

 This bill would make legislative findings and declarations as to the necessity of a special statute for the Counties of Fresno, Kern, Kings, Tulare, Madera, Merced, San Joaquin, and Stanislaus.